GeoGemma/GeoGemma-APAC-2025/README.md

 ## 📍 Features
 GeoGemma supports the analysis of planetary-level geospatial data for the whole globe based on natural language prompts, with its custom-designed modules which include Normalized Difference Vegetation Index (NDVI), historical and latest satellite image view, Land Use/Land Cover Classification (LULC), surface water analysis, land surface temperature, GHGs mapping, open buildings display, flood mapping, forest cover and loss monitoring, and active fire monitoring both historically and in near real-time.
 These modules can be extended up to 100+ or more, based on industry usage, making GeoGemma scalable and extendable for applications across a wide range of sectors such as agriculture, hydrology, disaster monitoring, air quality monitoring, mining, and climate monitoring—making this product one of its kind.

-**Example queries** include:
+**Example queries** to test out:
-- Show NDVI in Paris for 2022
-- Visualize the flood water of Daharki, Sindh for August 2024
 - Give me the latest satellite image of Manila from Sentinel-2 or Landsat 8.
+- Show me ndvi in Amazon rainforest for year 2023.
+- Display the thermal variations in dubai desert for year 2001.
+- Visualize the flood water of Daharki, Sindh for August 2024.

 These are not the only supported queries—GeoGemma allows a wide range of features through a modern UI that provides an interactive experience for users.